Walk - Daddyhole Plain

 Until 1903 Beacon Cove, below, was reserved as a 'ladies only' bathing beach, complete with bathing machines.
 This was a favourite swimming venue of local novelist Agatha Christie when she was a child.

-- Crossing the Millennium Bridge, turn right and walk around the harbour, turning right again onto the Strand.
+- At the harbour, cross the Millennium Bridge, turn right and walk around the harbour, turning right again onto the Strand.

 The Pavilion started life as an elegant theatre and assembly room during Edwardian times.
 Together with the entire area of the Princess Gardens, it was built on land reclaimed from the sea during the late 19th century.